-NPDES Permit Require- ment Existing Levels of Service Enhanced Levels of Services Annual Estimated Budget Assumptions Provide water quality treatment in accordance to standards for all CIP projects.
+NPDES Permit Required Existing Levels of Service Enhanced Levels of Service Annual Estimated Budget Assumptions Provide water quality treatment in accordance to standards for all CIP projects.
 Provide water quality treatment in accordance to standards for all CIP projects.
 Same Varies CIP program as approved by City Council Design and construction of Inglewood Stormwater Retrofit and stormwater componet of several motorized and nonmotorized transportation projects including Sahalee, SE 4th and IFCR.
-Continue to onboard new projects as cur- rent ones are com- pleted Varies Based on total project costs including design, construction and construction management.
-Action G.2.1.A: Basin Planning Same \$150,000 - \$400,000 per plan See Appendix B Action G.5.1.A: Pursue Grants Same \$5,000 -\$10,000 See Appendix B Action G.1.1.B: Groundwater seepage strategy and imple- mentation \$40,000, one time cost + \$50K annually See Appendix B Action G.1.2.A: Stormwater Retrofit strategy and imple- mentation \$50,000 one time cost + \$50K annually See Appendix B Action G.2.1.B: Establish criteria for land acquisition In house staff See Appendix B \$250,000 - \$1,000,000 per biannual See Appendix B · · · · · · · · · · · · · · · · · · · \$54,000, one time cost + \$500,000 to \$1,000,000 annually See Appendix B Action G.4.2.B: Support KWG Blueprint and WRIA 8 projects varies See Appendix B Action G.5.1.B: Stormwater Oppor- tunity Fund \$250,000 - \$500,000 per biannual See Appendix B Action G.8.2.A: Stormwater Rate Study \$83,000 one time cost See Appendix B
+Continue to onboard new projects as current ones are completed Varies Based on total project costs including design, construction and construction man- agement.
+Action G.2.1.A: Basin Planning Same \$150,000 - \$400,000 per plan See Appendix A Action G.5.1.A: Pursue Grants Same \$5,000 -\$10,000 See Appendix A Action G.1.1.B: Groundwater seepage strategy and implementation \$40,000, one time cost + \$50K annually See Appendix A Action G.1.2.A: Stormwater Retrofit strategy and implementation \$50,000 one time cost + \$50K annually See Appendix A Action G.2.1.B: Establish criteria for land acquisition In house staff See Appendix A Action G.2.1.C: Property acquisition fund \$250,000 - \$1,000,000 per biannual See Appendix A Action G.4.2.A: Map and prioritize fish passage culverts and implementation \$54,000, one time cost + \$500,000 to \$1,000,000 annually See Appendix A Action G.4.2.B: Support KWG Blueprint and WRIA 8 projects varies See Appendix A Action G.5.1.B: Stormwater Opportunity Fund \$250,000 - \$500,000 per biannual See Appendix A Action G.8.2.A: Stormwater Rate Study \$83,000 one time cost See Appendix A

-Table 7.4 Education and Outreach Levels of Service
+Table 7-4 Education and Outreach levels of service

-Table 7.4 Lauca able 7.4 Education and Outreach Levels of Service NPDES Permit Requirement Existing Levels of Service Enhanced Levels of Services Annual Estimated Budget Assumptions Education and Outreach to target audiences such as K-12 and track behavior changes Education and Outreach same \$30,000 One target audience K-12 has been identified and provide watershed and surface water education.
+NPDES Permit Requirement Existing Levels of Service Enhanced Levels of Service Annual Estimated Budget Assumptions Education and Outreach to tar- get audiences such as K-12 and track behavior changes Action G.3.1.A: Education and Out- reach same \$30,000 One target audience K-12 has been identified and provide watershed and surface water education.
 Metrics are documented to determine behavior changes as a result of program.
 In 2015 and 2016, the City received grants from King Conservation District for program.
-See Appendix B for information.
-Provide education Increase level of sup- port to volunteer groups In house staff See Appendix B Action G.1.2.B Support partnerships with interested stakeholders such as Sammamish Stewards In house staff See Appendix B Action G.3.1.C: Up- date Storm water Webpage \$10,000 one time cost See Appendix B
+See Appendix A for information.
+Action G.3.2.A: Provide education and outreach to support community volunteer groups such as Drain Rangers Increase level of sup- port to volunteer groups In house staff See Appendix A Action G.1.2.B Support partnerships with interested stakeholders such as Sammamish Stewards In house staff See Appendix A Action G.3.1.C: Up- date Storm water Webpage \$10,000 one time cost See Appendix A

-Table 7.5 Local and Regional Coordination Levels of Service
+Table 7-5 Local and Regional Coordination levels of service

-NPDES Permit Requirement Existing Levels of Service Enhanced Levels of Services Annual Estimated Budget Assumptions Water quality monitoring Action G.1.4.A: Water quality monitoring Same \$170,000 See Appendix B Action G.4.1.A: Support Kokanee Work Group Same In house staff See Appendix B Action G.4.1.B: Sup- port WRIA 8 Same In house staff See Appendix B Action G.7.1.A: Regularly meet and coordinate with staff from Local Jurisdictions Same In house staff See Appendix B Action G.7.1.B: Participate in Regional Work Groups Same In house staff See Appendix B Action G.3.1.B: Leadership role in stormwater regional outreach program See Appendix B
+NPDES Permit Requirement Existing Levels of Service Enhanced Levels of Services Annual Estimated Budget Assumptions Water quality monitoring Action G.1.4.A: Water quality monitoring Same \$170,000 See Appendix A Action G.4.1.A: Support Kokanee Work Group Same In house staff See Appendix A Action G.4.1.B: Support WRIA 8 Same In house staff See Appendix A Action G.7.1.A: Regularly meet and coordinate with staff from Local Jurisdictions Same In house staff See Appendix A Action G.7.1.B: Participate in Regional Work Groups Same In house staff See Appendix A Action G.1.4.B: Develop water quality monitoring plan \$50,000- \$75,000 See Appendix A Action G.3.1.B: Leadership role in stormwater regional outreach program In house staff See Appendix A